Skip to main content

 Credential Subject Snapshot

 At the time a certificate is issued, DokStamp captures a snapshot of the student’s identity data (name, email, document ID, date of birth, country).
 This snapshot is stored immutably alongside the certificate so that the credential remains verifiable even if the student’s profile is later updated.
-This is consistent with Verifiable Credentials (VC) standards, where the credential subject data must reflect what was true at issuance time.

 Blockchain anchoring